PetraOleum/2016-Notes/Advanced Genetics.markdown

 Would be nice if we could add a 1g centrifuge to the expirement in space, to control for gavity versus cosmic rays.

+###Health and population effects of rare gene knockouts in adult humand with related parents

+Effects of incest?
+Naturally occuring knockouts in adults.
+Specifically PRDM9 gene knockout, related to meiotic recombination.

+Autozygosity: homozygosity, but the homologous chromosomes are consanguineous.
+That is, the genes are homozygous because _they are the same gene_, with recent common anscestry.
+That is, incest.

+Need to exclude mosaicism, deal with loss-of-function variants.

 ##Past Exams